 KPN is the Dutch incumbent with its own fiber and copper networks in the fixed domain and 2G/3G/4G networks in the mobile domain.
 Currently, KPN is rolling out the first LoRa network that will have total national coverage.
 LoRa will act individually and alongside the other mobile networks and is especially suited for IoT and Smart City solutions.
 KPN is Dutch market leader on both mobile and fixed connections within the business market and consumer market.
 KPN provides millions of clients with different products and services.
 KPN takes in an enabling position in the Internet of Things and Smart City marketplaces.
 With its focus on collaborating with ecosystem parties (from start-ups to corporates) and matching demand and offer in the market, from niche players and specific unique customer demands to general solutions and maturing market opportunities, KPN has a dominant local presence in all customer segments in The Netherlands and therefore is the Dutch go-to party that boosts the Internet of Things and Smart City marketplace in The Netherlands.
 Within the MOS2S project KPN will contribute the following: Data transport on fiber; data storage via Cloud NL in own data centers; real time data analysis with Hadoop (big data management); interactive video delivery.

-KoçSistem, Bor , Dia and TMOB (Turkey)
+KoçSistem, Bor , Dia (Turkey)

-KoçSistem is a solution provider of digital signage in Turkey with its product named Pixage and Bor Software is a video middleware developer and solution provider with its product named IVME, TMOB is one of the key mobile solution provider and DIA is a key member of Turkish SaaS market.
-According to Turkish perspective, Koç is going to bring market opportunities from digital signage customers, Bor is going to scatter results of MOS2S in middleware consumers, Tmob is a good opportunity for exploiting results in mobile solution consumers and DIA is going to promote results in enclosed business sites.
+KoçSistem is a solution provider of digital signage in Turkey with its product named Pixage and Bor Software is a video middleware developer and solution provider with its product named IVME, and DIA is a key member of Turkish SaaS market.
+According to Turkish perspective, Koç is going to bring market opportunities from digital signage customers, Bor is going to scatter results of MOS2S in middleware consumers, and DIA is going to promote results in enclosed business sites.
 The increase of video related revenues of Koc and Bor also reflects growing demand and opportunities in the Turkish market.
 Rich media consumption in Turkey in the last decade was highly related to entertainment needs of the Turkish community.
 However shares of other domains as education, security and surveillance, enterprise communications (telepresence, video conferences) are growing each year.
-The establishment of enclosed habitats as housing sites, business campuses or industrial zones is growing in Turkey for the last two decades.
-Considering the Turkish media consumption and the increasing number of enclosed habitats, media orchestration for smart habitats is going to be a well-defined and promising market for the MOS2S consortium.

 Live Events Services